djizachy/Osmo-GPS-Controller-Demo/README.md

 After reading the documentation above, you can try adding a new feature: putting the camera to sleep mode with a single click of the BOOT button.

-For detailed implementation, please refer to: [Camera Sleep Example Documentation](docs/camera_sleep_example.md)
+For detailed implementation, please refer to: [Add Camera Sleep Feature Example Documentation](docs/add_camera_sleep_feature_example.md)

 ## Reference Documents